diegoesp/ladri/README.md

 # Upcoming features

-* Debug the "invisible brick" bug in the level 03
+* Switch menu using the cursor
 * Gime both choices requestAnimationFrame and timer by tweaking the game class
 * Add full screen mode
 * Add more levels